Tanikai/messeji/docs/messeji-guide.typ

 = Introduction

-With _messēji_, typesetting long chat histories.
+With _messēji_, you can easily typeset long chats by passing in your history as a JSON file.
+No clutter in your Typst document, and you can focus on your actual content.
 Main features of _messēji_ include:

 - Support for quoted messages
 - Image messages (with and without captions)